syednowrose/crown-and-crust/README.md

-# Crown & Crust — Luxury Bakery Management Web Application
+# Crown & Crust —  Bakery Management Web Application

 An elegant, full-stack demonstration web application for a premium patisserie and bakery brand, designed for a college portfolio.